 The flow during the induction is observed to be transient, highly turbulent and fluctuating.
-The evolving flow pattern as a function of time is schematically shown in Fig. 6.3, these are derived from the velocity profiles across the axial plane passing through the centre of the geometry, the schematic shown in the circumferential plane is in below the cylinder head (1.2 mm), in the plane of intake valve opening.
+The evolving flow pattern as a function of time is schematically shown in Figure.
+6.3, these are derived from the velocity profiles across the axial plane passing through the centre of the geometry, the schematic shown in the circumferential plane is in below the cylinder head (1.2 mm), in the plane of intake valve opening.
 The flow field is observed to be as follows.
 During the initial stages of suction process, there are two major rotating flow patterns established in the cylinder as a consequence intake jet interacting with the walls of the cylinder.
 One flow pattern is termed as swirl (rotating mass about the cylinder axis) and occurs as the flow is discharged tangentially towards the cylinder wall, where it is deflected sideways and downward in a swirling motion.
 The other flow pattern occupying major part of the domain is observed in the transverse direction and is termed as tumble (rotating mass normal to the cylinder axis).
 Apart from these, there are recirculating flows in local regions in the vicinity of cylinder head/bore interface and these occur due to flow separation.
-These are evident from Fig 6.3 (at 30° CA) that shows the separation of the jet at the intake port and setting up of strong recirculating pattern at the corner of the geometry and also the commencement of tumbling flow vortices.
+These are evident from Figure 6.3 (at 30° CA) that shows the separation of the jet at the intake port and setting up of strong re-circulating pattern at the corner of the geometry and also the commencement of tumbling flow vortices.
 The tumble flow is constituted by two-barrel type vortices, which are observed to be asymmetric against symmetric vortices observed by Ekchian et al [1979] in water-analogy experiments.

-Fig. 6.3 Schematic Diagram of the Evolving Fluid Flow during Intake, Compression and Early Part of Expansion in a Bowl-In Piston Engine Geometry.
-The Central Figure Shows the Tangential Velocity Plot in the Circumferential Plane, 1.2 mm below the Intake Valve.
-The Axial View Corresponds to the Velocities along Section -DD.
-'S' denotes Separation Zone and 'T' denotes Tumbling Vortices.
-360° CA Corresponds to TC and 250° CA Flow After Intake Valve Closure.
 This difference in the flow pattern is due to off-axis valve location in the current case against axisymmetric in-flow with Ekchian et al [1979].
 The flow pattern in the case of off-axis valve is much more complex even though a similar structure is observed and this is due to uneven flow distribution over the intake port cross section.

-The flow pattern at 60° CA corresponds to the piston approaching the maximum instantaneous speed.
+The flow pattern at $60^{\circ}$ CA corresponds to the piston approaching the maximum instantaneous speed.
 There are two vortices visible with different centres of rotation.
 The vortex away from the wall (right side) is rotating in the clockwise direction, with the center of rotation close to the top of piston.
 The second vortex is close to the wall (left side) and rotating in the counter-clockwise direction, with the center of rotation at a higher plane beneath the intake port.
 In addition, there is distinct flow pattern visible in the bowl region.
 These vortices are continually convected with the fluid as evident from the location of centre of rotation of the left vortex corresponding to a piston position at 120° CA. It is also evident that the sense of rotation of the right side vortex is reversed and is same as the left side vortex.
 These vortices further disintegrate and merge into a single vortex by the time the piston reaches the bottom centre (BC) - 180° CA. Further, during ascendance of the piston in the compression process, single vortex in the cylindrical region is visible after the closure of the intake valve corresponding to 250° CA. The intensity of the swirling and the tumbling motion are normally quantified in terms of swirl and tumble ratio.
 These are defined as follows:

-Swirl ratio =

-$$60 H_v / 2\pi M_v N$$

-and Tumble ratio = $60 H{xz} / 2\pi M{xz} N$
+Swirl ratio = $60 H_v / 2\pi M_v N$ and Tumble ratio = $60 H{xz} / 2\pi M{xz} N$